cmubig/Frida/cofrida/README.md

         [--max_images int] Maximum number of training images to create [--colors [[r,g,b],]] Specify a specific color palette to use.
 If None, use any color palette (discretized to --n_colors)
 ```

+#### What images to use as training data

+CoFRIDA needs a dataset of image-text pairs to use to create full and partial paintings for training.

+To use the CoCo dataset image-text pairs for training: `--cofrida_dataset ChristophSchuhmann/MS_COCO_2017_URL_TEXT`

+To generate images using Stable Diffusion conditioned on Parti Prompts Dataset: `--generate_cofrida_training_data --cofrida_dataset nateraw/parti-prompts`

 ### Train CoFRIDA Model